 Other research has, however, provided hints that cognitive stimulating activities, even engaged in for leisure, are associated with reduced cognitive decline.
 A study by Ferreira et al. (2014) used tests from Cambridge Brain Sciences, completed by over 65,000 participants, to examine the link between cognitive leisure activities and cognition over the lifespan.
 The leisure activities asked about included crosswords, cognitive-training computer games, non-cognitive-training video games, and Sudoku.

 - Crosswords were not linked with overall cognitive function.

-- Cognitive training games were not linked with cognitive function either, confirming research described in our previous post that also found no brain training effects.
+- Cognitive training games were not linked with cognitive function either, confirming previous research that also found no brain training effects.
 The ACTIVE study’s bold claims are also called into question.

 - Non-cognitive-training video games were associated with better performance in several cognitive domains, but only for younger (age 18 to 64) participants.

 - Sudoku and similar puzzles were linked with better performance in both younger and older participants, lending evidence to the idea that Sudoku can help maintain cognitive function into old age.

 When you add it all up, Sudoku was the winner.
 How does it work?
 The usual caveats about correlational studies apply here, so strong conclusions about causality do not follow from the science.
 One theory is that cognitively stimulating activities do not directly protect deteriorating brain structures, but they do strengthen neural connections in other areas in order to provide a “scaffolding” that compensates for the lost capacity.

 We are left with tentative but promising conclusions: brain training still doesn’t work, but there could be other activities that do compensate for cognitive decline.
 Sudoku and video games have potential.
 The jury is still out on Pokémon Go.